Low-Code Automation Trends in 2024: A Technical Deep Dive

 Microservices Architecture

-Many cloud-native low-code platforms leverage a microservices architecture, which involves breaking down complex applications into smaller, independent services.
+Many cloud-native low-code platforms a microservices architecture, which involves breaking down complex applications into smaller, independent services.
 This approach improves application resilience, scalability, and maintainability.
 Each microservice can be developed, deployed, and scaled independently, allowing businesses to adapt quickly to changing requirements.
 For instance, a low-code platform might offer separate microservices for handling user authentication, data processing, and reporting.
 This modular design makes it easier to update or replace individual services without affecting the rest of the application.

 Example: Oracle APEX leverages a microservices architecture.
 Functions like user management, database connections, and reporting are handled by specific microservices, enhancing the platform’s stability.